Getting a CTP Payout in Qld

 Can you claim for a whiplash payout?

 Yes.
 “Whiplash” describes a mechanism of injury.
 An injury described as “whiplash” can involve injury to the muscles, tendons and soft tissues of the neck.
 It is the most common type of injury claimed for by injured road users in CTP matters.
 The seriousness of a whiplash type injury varies from minor to moderate and the effects of these injuries can be long lasting for some people.
+For more information about whiplash injury claims, see our Whiplash Injury Compensation Claims Guide Qld.

 How do I know when to settle my claim?